pwalsh/openbudgets/docs/guide/interfaces/api.rst

 +++++++

 * has_discussion [true/false] - returns sheet items that have user discussion.
+* codes [STR, list of comma-separated STR] - returns sheet items that use the given code(s).
+* direction ["revenue"/"expenditure"] - returns sheet items that are either revenue of expenditure.
+* parents [INT, list of comma-separated INT, "none"] - returns sheet items that are children of the given item id(s).
+If "none" is passed, returns items with no parent.
 * sheets [INT, list of comma-separated INT] - returns sheet items belonging to the given sheet(s).
-* entities [INT, list of comma-separated INT] - returns sheets of the given entity id(s).
+* entities [INT, list of comma-separated INT] - returns sheet items of the given entity id(s).
-* divisions [INT, list of comma-separated INT] - returns sheets under the given division id(s).
+* divisions [INT, list of comma-separated INT] - returns sheet items under the given division id(s).
+* budget_gt [DEC] - returns sheet items with a budget amount greater than the given amount.
+* budget_gte [DEC] - returns sheet items with a budget amount greater than or equal to the given amount.
+* budget_lt [DEC] - returns sheet items with a budget amount less than  the given amount.
+* budget_lte [DEC] - returns sheet items with a budget amount less than or equal to the given amount.
+* actual_gt [DEC] - returns sheet items with an actual amount greater than the given amount.
+* actual_gte [DEC] - returns sheet items with an actual amount greater than or equal to the given amount.
+* actual_lt [DEC] - returns sheet items with an actual amount less than  the given amount.
+* actual_lte [DEC] - returns sheet items with an actual amount less than or equal to the given amount.

 Ordering
 ++++++++